Maluscat/reactive-storage/README.md

 ### Intercepting values
-By default, a **setter** is passive: after being called, the passed value will automatically be set to the property's respective endpoint.
+By default, a **setter** is passive: after being called, the passed value will automatically be set to the property's current endpoint.
 However, a setter can return `true` to prevent the value from being set.
 In addition, a modified/custom value can be assigned instead using the passed default setter `set` (after which `true` should always be returned to prevent setting a value